awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

 1. Describe all the put and delete operations by creating an instance of the `BatchWriteItemRequest` class\.

-1. Execute the `BatchWriteItem` method by providing the `BatchWriteItemRequest` object that you created in the preceding step\.
+1. Run the `BatchWriteItem` method by providing the `BatchWriteItemRequest` object that you created in the preceding step\.

 1. Process the response\.
 You should check if there were any unprocessed request items returned in the response\.
 This could happen if you reach the provisioned throughput quota or some other transient error\.
 Also, DynamoDB limits the request size and the number of operations you can specify in a request\.
 If you exceed these limits, DynamoDB rejects the request\.
 For more information, see [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)\.